Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 By the stability of the Gaussian distribution, we can also express the Gaussian proxy $\mtx{Z}$ as a sum of independent terms:

 and the family $(\mtx{X}_1, \dots, \mtx{X}_n)$ is statistically independent.
-Furthermore, by monotonicity properties (\cref{fact:gauss-mono}) of the Gaussian distribution, \cref{thm:maxeig-main} holds true if we replace the Gaussian matrix $\mtx{Z}$ by another Gaussian matrix $\mtx{Z}'$ with greater expectation and with greater variability:
+By monotonicity of the Gaussian distribution (Fact~\ref{fact:gauss-mono}), Theorem~\ref{thm:maxeig-main} holds true if we replace the Gaussian matrix $\mtx{Z}$ by another Gaussian matrix $\mtx{Z}'$ with greater expectation and with greater variability:

-The symbol $\psdge$ denotes the \term{psd partial order} on self-adjoint matrices, also known as the \term{Loewner partial order}.
-The second condition requires a pointwise comparison of variance functions (\cref{sec:moments}).
+The symbol $\psdge$ denotes the \term{psd partial order} on self-adjoint operators, i.e., the \term{Loewner partial order}.
 The two devices in this paragraph can simplify applications of the theorem.

 At a formal level, the bounds~\eqref{eqn:maxeig-expect} and~\eqref{eqn:maxeig-tail} have some parallels with the matrix Bernstein inequality~\cite[Thm.~6.1]{Tro12:User-Friendly}.
 Indeed, the upper tail of the maximum eigenvalue $\lambda_{\max}(\mtx{Y})$ contains both a subgaussian component and a subexponential component.
-The subgaussian component has variance on the scale $R_+ \phi(\mtx{Z}) + \sigma_*^2(\mtx{Z})$, while the subexponential component has scale $R_+$.
+The subgaussian component has variance on the scale $R_+ \phi(\mtx{Z}) + \sigma_*^2(\mtx{Z})$; the subexponential component has scale $R_+$.
 We also pay a weak dimensional factor $\log d$, which is necessary to describe worst-case instances.

-The probability inequalities from \Cref{thm:maxeig-main} improve uniformly over similar results from the literature.
+The probability inequalities from Theorem~\ref{thm:maxeig-main} improve uniformly over similar results from the literature.
 Modulo constants, the new bounds are always sharper than the matrix Bernstein inequality~\cite[Thm.~6.1]{Tro12:User-Friendly} because the dimensional factors now appear only in the error terms.
 The new bounds also strengthen the upper bound for the maximum eigenvalue~\cite[Cor.~2.7]{BvH24:Universality-Sharp} due to Brailovskaya \& van Handel because we pose weaker hypotheses and obtain a better dependence on the dimension.
-See~\cref{sec:related} for more discussion.
+In addition, the proofs are strikingly different.
+See~Section~\ref{sec:related} for more discussion.

+This paper contains a second main result (Theorem~\ref{thm:freedman}) that gives tail bounds for the maximum eigenvalue of a matrix martingale sequence by comparison with the maximum eigenvalue of a Gaussian reference model.
+When specialized to independent sums, Theorem~\ref{thm:freedman} strengthens Theorem~\ref{thm:maxeig-main} by providing uniform control on the sequence of partial sums.